 - 1) Is your web site static or dynamic? - 2) Are you booking at least 20% of your tee time reservations on line?
 If not, you are behind the leaders in the industry. - 3) How can you use technology to lower your labor costs further?

 #21: Well Designed Web Site

 Silver Tip Resort Canmore, Alberta Canada Resort Green Fee: \$\$\$

-Web site creates

-"emotional

-attachment"

-between the

-course and the

-golfer by the
+Web site creates emotional attachment between the course and the golfer by the ability to download screensaver.

-ability to

-download

-wallpaper, and

-view slide show.

 Effective advertising.

 7 home Where Nature Plays Through